cambiotraining/quarto-course-template/materials/01-developer_guidelines.md

 ::: {.callout-tip}
 ## Learning Objectives

+- Summarise the steps involved in contributing new materials and building a course website.
-- Describe the required sections to be included in each section of the materials.
+- Remember the required parts to be included in each section of the materials.
 - Distinguish when to use callout boxes and the syntax used to create them.
-- Understand the convention used for writing exercises and referencing figures.
+- Understand the convention used for writing exercises, referencing figures and citing works.
+- Remember the recommendations when using executable documents.
 :::